barbara-liao/wanderlist/README.md

 A web application for vacationers who want to plan their itinerary.

 I built this project because I am a planner and love to travel.
 I always loosely plan out my trips and like to have options for places to go.
-I wanted to see my itineraries laid out day by day and to be able to view all the locations on a map, that way I can plan each day based on locations and what would make more sense.
+I wanted to see my itineraries laid out day by day and to be able to view all the locations on a map - that way I can plan each day based on locations and what would make more sense.
 I hope this app can assist others in planning for their trips, as it did mine.

 ## Technologies Used